trestletech/user2016-sparklyr/README.md

 ![screen shot of shiny app](https://github.com/trestletech/user2016-sparklyr/blob/master/images/screenshot.png?raw=true)

+You can find the sparklyr package here: https://github.com/rstudio/sparklyr

 ### Prerequisite Data

 The data used in these examples was downloaded from the [NYC OpenData portal](https://data.cityofnewyork.us/).
 The particular data set is the NYPD Motor Vehicle Collisions which was downloaded from: https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95